leogx9r/DiscordCrypt/TECHNICALITIES.md

 ### Byte Encoding

-While all messages are Base64 encoded, Discord does not use a monospace font.
+While all messages are Base64 or hex encoded, Discord does not use a monospace font.
 This allows messages to look uneven when sent.

-To combat this, after messages are encoded in Base64, a simple method of substitution is used to replace all Base64 characters with a monospace-type width using the [Braille character set](https://en.wikipedia.org/wiki/Braille_Patterns).
+To combat this, a simple method of substitution is used to replace all characters in their hex-based representation with a 256-character monospace-type width using the [Braille character set](https://en.wikipedia.org/wiki/Braille_Patterns).

 Discord itself treats both UTF-8 and UTF-16 characters as the same length ( character-limit-wise )